What Is Pain? Causes, Types & Pain Relief Guide

 What Is Pain?

 Pain is your body’s warning and protection system.
-It is created by the nervous system after it receives information from tissues, nerves, and the brain.
-Pain often helps you slow down, protect an injured area, and change how you move while recovery happens.
+Your nervous system creates pain after weighing information from tissues, nerves, the spinal cord, the brain, and your current situation.
+Pain often helps you slow down, protect an irritated area, and change how you move while recovery happens.

 How Can Pain Feel?

-Pain can feel sharp, dull, aching, throbbing, burning, heavy, tight, or electric.
-It may stay in one spot or spread into another area.
-Some people notice pain only with movement, while others feel it at rest, during the night, or after activity.
-These patterns can help guide assessment and treatment.
+Pain can feel sharp, dull, aching, throbbing, burning, heavy, tight, stabbing, or electric.
+It may stay in one area or spread into another area.
+Some people notice pain only with movement, while others feel it at rest, at night, or after activity.

-- pins and needles, numbness, or electric pain when nerves are involved
+• pins and needles, numbness, or weakness when nerves are involved

 Why Does Pain Happen?

-Pain usually starts when specialised nerve endings called nociceptors detect potential threat, such as pressure, heat, inflammation, or chemical irritation.
+Pain often starts when specialised nerve endings, called nociceptors, detect possible threat.
+This may include pressure, heat, inflammation, chemical irritation, or tissue overload.
 Messages then travel through the nervous system to the spinal cord and brain.
-The brain interprets those signals in context.
-As a result, stress, sleep, past injury, beliefs, and activity load can all influence how strongly pain is felt.

 What Is the Difference Between Acute and Chronic Pain?